Challenger 2: Protection

 The Challenger 2 is a heavily armoured and well protected tank.
 The turret and hull are protected by second-generation Chobham armour, also known as Dorchester, the details of which are classified but which is said to have a mass efficiency more than twice that of rolled homogeneous armour against high-explosive anti-tank (HEAT) projectiles.
 Crew safety was paramount in the design.
 It uses a solid state electric drive for turret and gun motion, instead of hydraulic systems that can leak fluid into the crew compartment.
-It also has 2 rear blowoff panels and a vented turret to increase crew survability in the event of the internal ammunition rack being hit and detonating.

 Explosive reactive armour kits and additional bar armour may be fitted as needed.
 The nuclear, biological, and chemical (NBC) protection system is located in the turret bustle.
 The tank's shape is designed to minimise its radar signature.
 On each side of the turret are five L8 smoke grenade dischargers.
 The Challenger 2 can create smoke by injecting diesel fuel into the exhaust manifolds.